sumitnagal/ntnx_labs/modules/picker/README.md

 ---
 ## <img src="../../assets/lab.png" width="auto" height="32"/> Mission

 > Package deal!
-Implement a picker package to pick a word from a given word dictionary
+Modulerize and publish a picker package to pick a word from a given word dictionary

 * In this lab, you are going to leverage an existing implementation and deploy it as a go module.
 * The picker package loads words from the given assets directory and randomly pick a new word.